Skip to main content

 6.0 Case Study - IT Support Real World Alerting

-• All Failure Tickets will send an Email Alert to the Support engineers every hour, escalate an Alert via email to the Support Management team if the Ticket has not been assigned within 10 minutes and send an Email Alert to the Risk Management team if the Ticket has not been updated within 24 hours.
+• All Failure Tickets will send an Email Alert to the Support Engineers every hour, escalate an Alert via email to the Support Management team if the Ticket has not been assigned within 10 minutes, and send an Email Alert to the Risk Management team if the Ticket has not been updated within 24 hours once the ticket has been ASSIGNED.

 To create an Alert template, Navigate to Settings > Alert Templates > New Alert Template